 More About the Friends

-- The Friends host several book sales throughout the year which take place in the McGuire Community Room at the TADL Woodmere (Main) Branch featuring the Annual Used and Almost Rare Book Sale which takes place in September, The sale includes thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children's books, cookbooks, computer books, CDs, and DVDs.
+- The Friends host several book sales throughout the year which take place in the McGuire Community Room at the Main Library featuring a spring sale in May and a fall sale in September.
+The sales include thousands of used books including some rare editions, classics, recent fiction and non-fiction in hardcover and softcover, children’s books, cookbooks, computer books, CDs, and DVDs.